 What Is Rainwater Harvesting?

 Rainwater harvesting, sometimes called catchment, is the process of capturing precipitation and storing it for later use.
-Many homeowners use reuse rainwater for gardens, potted plants, or potentially entire yard.
-Some homeowners even filter, boil, and drink it, even though some studies advise against it.
+Many homeowners reuse rainwater for gardens, potted plants, or potentially the entire yard.
+Some homeowners collect rainwater, then filter, boil, and drink it, even though some studies advise against it.

-Deciding whether or not to start collecting your own rainwater?
-Get some more insight to the process with this video tutorial from Andrew Millison:
+Deciding whether to collect rainwater?
+Get insight into the process with this video tutorial from Andrew Millison:

-The legality and regulations surrounding rainwater harvesting in the United States are primarily determined by state laws.
-Some states have embraced rainwater harvesting and offer incentives for its adoption, while others have stricter regulations or even prohibitions in place.
+Rainwater harvesting regulations in each state primarily determine the legality and regulations surrounding the collection of rainwater in the United States.
+Some states have embraced rainwater harvesting and offer incentives for its adoption, while others have stricter regulations or even collection of rainwater prohibitions in place.

-• Permit Requirements: Several states require permits for rainwater harvesting systems.
-The permitting process typically involves submitting plans and specifications, paying fees, and meeting certain design and safety standards.
+• Permit Requirements: Several state governments require permits for rainwater harvesting systems.
+The permitting process typically involves submitting plans and specifications along with paying fees.
+In these states, rainwater harvesting systems must meet certain design and safety standards.

 • Water Rights: Water rights laws can greatly influence rainwater harvesting.
 In states with strict water rights regulations, collecting rainwater may be subject to complex rules and limitations.

-• Water Quality: States often have guidelines for maintaining water quality in harvested rainwater.
-This may involve specifying filtration and treatment requirements to ensure the water is safe for its intended use.
+• Water Quality: State governments often have guidelines for homeowners in maintaining water quality in harvested water sources.
+This may involve specifying filtration and treatment requirements to make sure the water supply is safe for its intended use.

-• Use Restrictions: States may have restrictions on how harvested rainwater can be used.
+• Use Restrictions: State governments may have restrictions on how harvested rainwater can be used.
 For example, some states limit its use to non-potable purposes like irrigation and toilet flushing.

-• Mandatory Systems: A few states, particularly those with arid climates, have mandated the installation of rainwater harvesting systems in certain types of new construction.
+• Mandatory Systems: A few state governments, particularly those with arid climates, have mandated the installation of rainwater harvesting systems for water collection in certain types of new construction.

 Factors Influencing State Regulations

-Several factors contribute to the variation in state regulations on rainwater harvesting:
+Several factors contribute to the variation in state government regulations on rainwater harvesting:

 • Climate: States with more significant rainfall may have less stringent regulations, while arid states often encourage rainwater harvesting to ease water scarcity issues.